beyondneptune/horiseon-webpage/README.md

 ## Usage

-This page was built using Github Pages, if you like to visit the webpage, [here is the link to visit](https://beyondneptune.github.io/horiseon-webpage/).
+This page was built using Github Pages.
+If you would like to visit the webpage, [here is the link to visit](https://beyondneptune.github.io/horiseon-webpage/).

 ## License